Kindness as Presence

 Kindness is not passive.
 It requires awareness.
-When we respond with curiosity instead of defensiveness, when we pause rather than escalate, when we offer patience instead of judgment something shifts in the space between people.
-Not always dramatically.
-But durably.
+When we respond with curiosity instead of defensiveness, when we pause rather than escalate, when we offer patience instead of judgment, something shifts in the space between people.

 The way we relate to others is almost always shaped by how we relate to ourselves.